How much water does your garden need?

 Remember, follow the 3, 2, 1, watering guide for different plant groups:

 So, how do you work out how long to run your irrigation to apply the right amount of water?
 For lawns you can work out the amount specific to your sprinklers by doing a catch can test.
-For garden beds and natives, just remember that 1 mm equals 1 litre per square meter.
-You need to apply 15 litres per square meter twice a week for garden beds and once a week (or less!) for natives.

 Every garden is different, so follow the above guidelines, but always keep an eye on your plants and give them a drink if they look thirsty.